Summary

 -

-Apply any policies that are required for your home workers, in our example we are enforcing 2FA for our Working From Home users.
+Apply any policies that are required for your home workers.
+In this example, 2FA is enforced for users working from home.

 -